openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Requesting verified claims

-Making a request for verified claims and related verification data can be explicitly requested on the level of individual data elements by utilizing the `claims` parameter as defined in section 5.5 of the OpenID Connect specification [@!OpenID].
+Making a request for verified claims and related verification data can be explicitly requested on the level of individual data elements by utilizing the `claims` parameter as defined in section 5.5 of the OpenID Connect specification [@!OpenIDConnect].

-It is also possible to use the `scope` parameter to request one or more specific pre-defined claim sets as defined in section 5.4 of the OpenID Connect specification [@!OpenID].
+It is also possible to use the `scope` parameter to request one or more specific pre-defined claim sets as defined in section 5.4 of the OpenID Connect specification [@!OpenIDConnect].

 Note: The OP shall not provide the RP with any data it did not request.
 However, the OP may at its discretion omit claims from the response.